jhaber-zz/nlp-python-2020/README.md

 This workshop will equip newcowers to natural language processing or NLP (with some Python know-how) with a foundation for applying NLP methods in their work.
 The focus is on common steps in an NLP research workflow and user-friendly implementations of popular packages and methods.

+We will first go through the common “preprocessing recipe” used as for a variety of applications and NLP techniques.
+This includes: a) tokenization; b) removing stopwords, punctuation, and numbers; c) stemming/lemmatizing words; d) calculation of word frequencies / proportions; and e) part of speech tagging.
+We will then go over text classification and build some simple models

 ## Workshop goals

 * Build intuitions about opportunities and limitations for using text as data